VigneshwaranMurugan16/re-searchbot/README.md

 ## 📝 License
+This project is created by Vigneshwaran Murugan for educational and research purposes.

-This project is open-source and licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPLv3)
+See the [LICENSE](LICENSE) file for details.